Florida Keys, USA

 Sign indicates access to the Overseas Highway, a succession of bridges over the eastern edge of the Gulf of Mexico.

-In 1935, a category 5 cyclone swept the area.
-It destroyed much of the road infrastructure and killed 400 workers, more than half of World War I veterans and their families.
+It destroyed much of the road infrastructure and killed 400 workers, more than half of whom were veterans of the First World War and, in some cases, also their families.
 The catastrophe caused authorities to abort construction.
-Once the intense controversy raised by the hurricane had dissipated, it would be taken up again on a different path.

 Golden Arches of the Overseas Highway, Florida Keys, United States of America.